-When it comes to online security and privacy, Google Chrome is an ace web browsing choice.
-Naturally if online security is your concern, a VPN is a great way to ensure you stay safe online as it helps you browse anonymously and it can boost your security.
+When it comes to online security and privacy, Google Chrome is a great web-browsing choice.
+Naturally, if online privacy is your concern, a VPN is a great way to ensure you stay safe online as it helps you browse anonymously and can even boost your security.

 Many VPN services offer easy-to-use Chrome browser extensions, which are often the only way to use a VPN service on a Chromebook.
 Most of the extensions block ads and tracking cookies, and some further disguise your location with technical tricks.